ShaimaaAKamal/Ecommerce-site/README.md

 - Build all the restful ApI for the site using native php and oop
 - Design the database using ERD and RS
 - integrate between the backend server and database server
-- integrate beween the frontend and backend server
+- integrate between the frontend and backend server